TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/41 - Mark/Mark 15/Mark 15.5.md

 ---

-But Jesus no more answered anything; insomuch that Pilate marvelled.
+But Jesus made no further answer, so that Pilate marveled.